Interior Lighting Tips: Comparing Light Bulb Types

 Did you know that one type of bulb can knock off a considerable sum from the monthly utility bill?
-Or that one popular bulb will more than likely be banned worldwide by 2014?
+Or that one popular bulb type has been banned in multiple countries worldwide?
 This article will explain the most popular indoor light bulbs and outline the advantages and disadvantages of using each one.

 The fat bulbs that most of us have been using for general lighting in bedrooms since childhood are known as incandescent light bulbs.
 These lamps have been the standard for a long time due to the natural, warm light they produce and their undeniable low price.
 These bulbs are also very easy to put on a dimmer control in comparison to other lamp types.

 The main problem with incandescent bulbs is that they consume two to three times more energy than the alternatives.
 This coupled with a much shorter lifespan (up to 1,500 hours) than its competitors makes incandescent bulbs an expensive option.
-This has led to a worldwide movement to ban their use before 2014 for the sake of energy.
-Some countries, including those in the European Union, have already begun this ban.
+This has led to a worldwide movement to ban their use for the sake of energy.
+Many countries, including those in the European Union, have banned incandescent bulbs.

 The trouble with halogen bulbs lies in the fact that they produce a lot of heat.
 This makes halogen lamps a bad choice for workspaces in close proximity to a halogen lamp or for children's rooms due to safety issues.
 Note that you should never touch a halogen lamp with bare hands or leave flammable materials nearby.
 It is best not to leave with these lamps on for an extended period without someone close at hand.

 Xenon bulbs are a variation of halogen bulbs.
 They produce the same clear white light yet remain cooler than standard halogen bulbs.
 They are popular in scientific, medical, stage & studio areas as they are much brighter than standard halogen bulbs.
 Xenon bulbs are widely used in automobile headlights.